 In 2018, all the political agents came together, and the region encompassed was defined.
 2019 was the year in which cultural agents were brought together, and the possible paths our application could take explored.
 2020 will be a crucial year.
 The REDE will be extended out into the whole community, the first joint projects and artistic objects were launched and we toured the municipalities with a congress that mobilized local and national agents, dialoguing and reflecting on culture and the region.
 In 2021 we will continue to program together, develop projects in the field and start writing the application, which we will have to deliver at the end of 2021.
 The cities applying will then be shortlisted by a panel of judges.
 The cities on the shortlist will have another 6 months to finish bringing their projects together, and the winner will be announced in 2022.
 2022 will also be the year in which the models tested previously will need to be consolidated, and the winning city will be assessed by the dedecision-makers.
 We will then have 4 years until 2027, the amount of time allocated by the EU for the city to bring its project together.

 WHAT WE HAVE

 It is essential we know who we are, where we are and what we do to start our journey.
 We’re therefore activating this digital channel, which will bring together all the REDE CULTURA 2027 cultural agents for the region, as well as the programs drawn up as part of the application.
-A mobile app will also be launched alongside this platform, allowing anyone who wants to get involved to build a true creative network of cultural contacts.
+A mobile app was also launched alongside this platform, allowing anyone who wants to get involved to build a true creative network of cultural contacts.